How to Use Infographics to Promote Your Startup

 If you see content that is both unique and educational and interesting, you are inclined to share it with your friends and family.
 People are more likely to share an infographic with others if it properly explains a subject, has important facts and is overall helpful.

 This is extremely beneficial as part of your digital marketing plan.
-Because the more people that share your infographics, the more traffic and recognition you will receive on the internet.
+Because the more people that share your infographic design, the more traffic and recognition you will receive on the internet.

 Infographics may also be an excellent way to get natural backlinks to your website.